 - Loss of consciousness

-- Infants with a very low energy level
+- Bright red skin and very low energy level in infants

 - Gently move the victim to a warm place